 SDU's GEP provides the framework for SDU's equality work and ensures systematicity, coordination, direction and ongoing support and qualification of the initiatives that take place on all organisational levels.
-SDU's GEP thus comprises a formalised, processual framework, and support for and quality assurance of SDU's collected GE efforts, whose objectives and coupling to SDU's vision, mission and strategy are described in SDU's GE Vision statement.
+SDU's GEP thus comprises a formalised, processual framework, and support for and quality assurance of SDU's collected GE efforts.
 SDU's GEP follows EU's recommendations for assuring quality in GE endeavours.

-SDU's Gender Equality Team is in the process of initiating the GEP work at each department and division, assisting Heads of Departments and Heads of Units in defining activities to work on as well as taking part in facilitating the implementation of the activities.
+SDU's Gender Equality Team supports the GEP work at each department and division, assisting Heads of Departments and Heads of Units in defining activities to work on as well as taking part in facilitating the implementation of the activities.